-constraints/bounds by a quantity of the order of α (that goes to zero when α does); see [19].
-For matters of simplicity of the presentation we will work with α instead which was also the practical choice suggested in [20].
+We point out that the previous definitions and the resulting analysis can be extended by replacing α in the definition of the nearby active inequality constraints/bounds by a quantity of the order of α (that goes to zero when α does); see [23].
+For matters of simplicity of the presentation, we will only work with α , which was also the practical choice suggested in [25].

-3. Feasible descent and deterministic global convergence
+3 Feasible descent and deterministic global convergence

-In the absence of constraints, all that is required for the set of polling directions is the existence of a descent direction, in other words, for some $\kappa > 0$.
-The quantity $\operatorname{cm}(D, v)$ is the cosine measure of D given v, introduced in [16] as an extension of the cosine measure of D [18] (and both measures are bounded away from zero for positive spanning sets D).
-To generalize this concept for problem (1), where the variables are subject to inequality constraints/bounds and equalities, we first consider the feasible region \mathcal{F} in its reduced version (4), so that we can apply in the reduced space the concepts and properties of [19, 22] where the problem has been stated using a linear inequality formulation.
+In the absence of constraints, all that is required for the set of polling directions is the existence of a sufficiently good descent direction within the set; in other words, we require for some $\kappa > 0$.
+The quantity $\operatorname{cm}(D, v)$ is the cosine measure of D given v, introduced in [19] as an extension of the cosine measure of D [22] (and both measures are bounded away from zero for positive spanning sets D).
+To generalize this concept for Problem (2.1), where the variables are subject to inequality constraints/bounds and equalities, we first consider the feasible region \mathcal{F} in its reduced version (2.4), so that we can apply in the reduced space the concepts and properties of [23, 27] where the problem has been stated using a linear inequality formulation.